-PROs will collect only performance royalties for compositions on your behalf as the songwriter / publisher, so you would want a publishing administrator service to help manage and collect the rest.
+PROs will collect only performance royalties for compositions (or songwriting performance royalty) on your behalf as the songwriter / publisher, so you would want a publishing administrator service to help manage and collect the rest.

-Any other common royalties from the master recording should be collected for those who own the masters (performing artists and producers) by your music distributor (CDbaby, TuneCore and DistroKid).
-This includes sales from digital downloads and interactive streaming services (Think Spotify as opposed to a Pandora’s online radio feature, which is considered non-interactive streaming).
+Any other common royalties, like the mechanical royalties from the master recording, should be collected by your music distributor (CDbaby, TuneCore and DistroKid).
+This includes sales from digital downloads (mechanical royalty) and interactive streams (performance royalty).
+For interactive streams, think of Spotify or Apple Music’s paid service where you have full control of what song you want to listen to as opposed to Pandora’s online radio feature, which is considered non-interactive streaming.

-4) If you are a recording artist or producer who owns the rights to your masters, then you would need SoundExchange to collect digital performance royalties generated by master recordings.
-This includes non-interactive streaming services (like Pandora), satellite radio services and non-interactive webcasts.
-However, you are still owed public performance royalties from masters in other countries, which SoundExchange can help you to get.
+If you are a recording artist or producer who owns the rights to your masters, then you would need SoundExchange to collect digital performance royalties generated by master recordings (or recording performance royalty).
+This is specifically for non-interactive streams on streaming services (like Pandora), satellite radio services and non-interactive webcasts.
+However, you are still owed public performance royalties from masters in other countries (since the U.S. does not pay this), which SoundExchange can help you to get.